Gambit (Star Trek: The Next Generation): Plot

 Back aboard the Enterprise, Lt.
-Commander Data, although relieved to see Picard and Riker alive, points out that Riker is guilty of defection and that Picard is still, technically, dead, so Picard jokingly suggests to Data to throw Riker in the brig while he goes and gets some much needed rest.
+Commander Data, although relieved to see Picard and Riker alive, points out that Riker is guilty of defection and that Picard is still, technically dead, so Picard jokingly suggests to Data to throw Riker in the brig while he goes and gets some much-needed rest.
 Data immediately complies, escorting Riker to the brig, as Riker tries to convince Data that Picard was only joking.

 Reception

 In 2011, The A.V.
-Club reviewed "Gambit, Part II" and gave it a "B−", however they were very impressed with dynamic relationship between Data and Worf.
+Club reviewed "Gambit, Part II" and gave it a "B−", but they were very impressed with dynamic relationship between Data and Worf.
 They were "thrilled" by the line by Data, "Mr. Worf, I am sorry if I have ended our friendship", and went so far to say they would like to see a spin-off with Captain Data and First Officer Worf.
 They had rated "Gambit, Part I" a "B", calling it a "fun, goofy romp" and praising its entertainment value as a cliffhanger.

-In 2019, Den of Geek suggested it was one of five episodes of Star Trek: The Next Generation that had a higher degree of re-watchability, and had a focus on the character Captain Picard (played by Patrick Stewart).
-It was noted that in this episode, Data (Brent Spiner) gets to command the Enterprise 1701-D, with Worf (Michael Dorn) as his first officer.
+In 2019, Den of Geek suggested it was one of five episodes of Star Trek: The Next Generation that had a higher degree of rewatchability, and had a focus on the character Captain Picard (played by Patrick Stewart).
+In this episode, of note, Data (Brent Spiner) gets to command the Enterprise 1701-D, with Worf (Michael Dorn) as his first officer.

 Doux Reviews was very positive about Part I's characters scenes and acting; they praised the interesting struggles Data had in command and Picard and Riker surviving on Baran's spaceship.
 They felt Part II had good character development, even for the minor roles, and they also praised its moral message.

-TV Guide notes the cameo by James Worthy as the very tall alien Koral, pointing out that at the time of his guest star role he was still playing professional basketball.
+TV Guide noted the cameo by James Worthy as the very tall alien Koral, pointing out that at the time of his guest-star role, he was still playing professional basketball.

 In 2020, CNET noted "Gambit" for featuring a focus on Captain Picard, but in a new situation where he does not have his normal ship and crew.

 Home video releases

-"Gambit" was released on LaserDisc on the United Kingdom on June 9, 1997.
-The PAL format optical disc had a runtime of 88 minutes, including both Parts of episode.
+"Gambit" was released on LaserDisc in the United Kingdom on June 9, 1997.
+The PAL format optical disc had a runtime of 88 minutes, including both parts of episode.

-"Gambit, Part I" was released on LaserDisc in the USA on February 2, 1999, paired with "Interface" on the same double sided disc (NTSC video).
+"Gambit, Part I" was released on LaserDisc in the USA on February 2, 1999, paired with "Interface" on the same double-sided disc (NTSC video).
 "Gambit, Part II" was released at the same time, but paired with "Phantasms" on one double-side LaserDisc.

 Both parts of "Gambit" were released on VHS on a single tape (catalog number VHR 4109).
-"Gambit, Part I" was also release on VHS paired with "Interface" on one cassette (catalog number VHR 2857).
+"Gambit, Part I" was also released on VHS paired with "Interface" on one cassette (catalog number VHR 2857).
 "Gambit, Part 2" was released on VHS paired with "Phantasms" on one cassette tape (Catalog number VHR 2858).

 "Gambit" was released as part of TNG Season 7 collections on DVD and Blu-Ray formats.
-Season seven of TNG, which contains this episode was released on Blu-ray disc in January 2015.
+Season 7 of TNG, which contains this episode was released on Blu-ray disc in January 2015.